cookiecutter/cookiecutter/README.rst

 ~~~~~~
 * `cookiecutter-pypackage`_: `@audreyr`_'s ultimate Python package project
   template.
+* `cookiecutter-python`_: The boilerplate Python project that aims to create
+  facility for maintaining of the package easily.
+It considering tools for
+  building, testing and distribution.
 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-flask-foundation`_ : Flask Template with caching, forms, sqlalchemy and unit-testing.
 * `cookiecutter-bottle`_ : A cookiecutter template for creating reusable Bottle projects quickly.